 I heard splashes of water; I turned and saw the spikes rushing towards me.
 I glanced at them on shore, behind them a large dragon and rider camouflaged out of the forest; a Wndeth.

 ‘Behind you!’
 I warned them.

 They spun around as the Wndeth’s dragon stepped out and breathed fire.
 Deanna pulled Santhara into the water.
 I dove under and saw them swimming under water.
 I swum towards them with all my strength, claws dug into my legs.
 It was the thorned creature.
 It climbed up my body, each claw dug deep into my skin and polluting the water with my blood.
-My vision was blurred by red.
+My vision blurred by red clouds of misty blood.

 I felt a hand grab my head, I grabbed the arm and Deanna pulled me towards her.
 She swam over and grabbed the Ginaturian and placed its back against my chest.
 I knew what she was doing.
 I closed my eyes, my breath ran thin as the creatures spine tore into my chest.
 I opened my eyes and the Ginturian had merged into my body.
 My arms were thorned, skin blue and a long snout stuck out beneath my vision.
 Blood still blurred around us.
 It kept us hidden from the Wndeth above.
 I grabbed Deanna’s arm and thrust once with my tail and my speed was miraculous.
 In an instant, I was holding Santhara and thrusting underwater along the drop-zone away from them.
 We resurfaced, gasped for air, looked at the Wndeth and dragon peering over the water looking for us; and dove under, swimming away from a fiery death.

 3 thoughts on “Burimen Brothers – Part VII”

 Thank you 😊 I’ve grown really attached to it